Guidelines for Handling Formaldehyde

 Employee Information and Training

 Employees who handle formaldehyde must receive documented training on the hazards of formaldehyde and what to do in case of an exposure or spill.
 A Safety Data Sheet (SDS) for formaldehyde should be kept in the work area where formaldehyde is being used.
 The SDS and this SafetyNet are excellent tools for training employees on the hazards of formaldehyde.
-SDSs are available from EH&S website.
-A formaldehyde Standard Operating Procedure template and training record sheet are provided to help you comply with the documentation and training requirements.
+A Carcinogen Standard Operating Procedure (SOP) template and training record sheet are provided to help you comply with the documentation and training requirements.

 Contact EH&S for assistance in determining exposure monitoring needs in your laboratory if you work with formaldehyde.